ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 When receiving the request, the client instance MUST parse the JSON object and validate the hash value as described in
-{{interaction-hash}}.
+{{interaction-hash}}, or else return an "unknown_interaction" error.
 If the hash validates, the client instance sends a continuation request to the AS as described in {{continue-after-interaction}} using the interaction reference value received here.